truenas/middleware/docs/userguide/index.rst

 some are rarely used, and some drivers just don't belong on a standard NAS system.
 If you need a driver that is not automatically loaded, you need to add a loader.

-**DANGER!** adding a loader is an advanced feature that could adversely effect the ability of the FreeNAS® system to successfully boot.
+.. warning:: adding a loader is an advanced feature that could adversely effect the ability of the FreeNAS® system to successfully boot.
 It is
    **very important** that you do not have a typo when adding a loader as this could halt the boot process.
-Fixing this problem requires physical access to the
-FreeNAS® system and knowledge of how to use the boot loader prompt as described in Recovering From Incorrect Tunables.
+Fixing this problem requires physical access to the FreeNAS® system and knowledge of how to use the boot loader prompt as described in Recovering From Incorrect Tunables.
 This means that you should always test the impact of any changes on a test system first.

 To add a loader or sysctl, go to System → Tunables → Add Tunable, as seen in Figure 5.6a.